TeknikhogskolanGothenburg/webserver-teamhack/Assignment.md

 * articles\HttpVersion2.md
 * articles\WebserverArchitecture.md
+* articles\SessionHijacking.md

 And to build the documentation for the source code to the webserver.

 The run the documentation you can see the content of this by opening commandline and navigate to the DocsSrc folder, and write ```docfx .\docfx.json --serve --port 8081```, then open your browser and navigate to [localhost:8081](http://localhost:8081).

+Remeber to include references to all resources you use.